graniticio/granitic/doc/tutorial/004-data-capture.md

 To work flexibly with any custom code you might create, the various methods and interfaces in Granitic's [handler]([handler.WsHandler](https://godoc.org/github.com/graniticio/granitic/ws/handler#WsHandler)) package tend to work with <code>interface{}</code> types.
-One of the side effects of this is that the code in your endpoint's <code>Process</code> method will need to perform a type assertion when accessing the content's of a request's body.
+One of the side effects of this is that the code in your endpoint's <code>Process</code> method will need to perform a type assertion when accessing the contents of a request's body.
 In this case the line

 ```go
 ar := req.RequestBody.(*ArtistRequest)